-- While they are thinking, write on the board or a flipchart or draw locally relevant symbols/pictures for each of these steps.

 - STOP

-- -Pause
+- -

 - THINK

-- -Define the problem
+- Define the problem

 - Brainstorm win-win solutions

-- -Select the best solution
+- Select the best solution ACT

-- ACT

-- -Do the solution
+- Do the solution

 - Look and Listen

-- -Use 'I' statements that do not place blame
+- Use 'l' statements that do not

-- -Win-win solutions
+place blame

-- Apologize
+- Win-win solutions - Apologize

-- Explain to the groups that they should use the guidelines that they learned this week, which are now written on the board, to create a role-play about resolving a conflict.

-- Allow groups a few minutes to prepare their roleplays.

-- Each group presents back their role-plays.

-- After each role-play, ask the class the following questions:

-- How did the group resolve the conflict?

-- Did they follow the guidelines we discussed this week?

-- What was the result?
+- Explain to the groups that they should use the guidelines that they learned this week, which are now written on the board, to create a role-play about resolving a conflict. - Allow groups a few minutes to prepare their roleplays. - Each group presents back their role-plays. - After each role-play, ask the class the following questions: - How did the group resolve the conflict? - Did they follow the guidelines we discussed this week? - What was the result?